ophiolite/ultrasignup/README.md

 November 12, 2016:
 * Optimizing clean athlete code and athlete features code
 * Added python script to concatenate all athlete features into a single .csv for EDA
-* Scoping python script to clean up race results for feature engineering
+* Added python script to clean up race results and concatenate into single .csv for EDA